Optimal power extraction from active particles with hidden states

 where $\bar{w} \equiv \mathbb{E}_w[ w(t)]$ and we have invoked ergodicity to convert time averages to ensemble averages.
 The average power is smaller than the thermodynamic dissipation at $F_{\rm ext} =0$, given by $D_x \dot{S}_i = \mathbb{E}_w[ w^2(t) ]$ \cite{seifert2012stochastic, cocconi2020entropy}, demonstrating that the entropy production rate $\dot{S}_i$ provides only a \textit{loose} upper bound to the extractable power at low Reynolds number, due to the unavoidability of viscous effects when $\dot{x}(t)\neq 0$.
 We will henceforth refer to protocols $F_{\rm ext}^*(t)$ achieving the maximum average power output allowed under a particular set of constraints as \emph{optimal}.

-Consider now the case where the underlying dynamics of the active particle, in the form of the governing Langevin equation, are known but the instantaneous self-propulsion velocity $w(t)$ is not accessible to direct observation, i.e.\ it is a hidden variable.
-Let $\mathbb{P}(w(T)=v|\{\dot{x}\}_0^T)$ denote the posterior probability density that the instantaneous self-propulsion velocity of the active particle at current time $T$ equals $v$ \emph{given} that a particular spatial trajectory $\{\dot{x}\}_0^T$ has been observed.
-The expected total work extracted during a time window of duration $T$ can be expressed as the following functional of the generic protocol $F_{\rm ext}(t)$,
+Consider now the case where the underlying dynamics of the active particle (in the form of the full set of governing equations) are known but the instantaneous self-propulsion velocity $w(t)$ is not accessible to direct observation, i.e.\ it is a hidden variable.
+Na\"{i}vely, this suggests positive work extraction is unattainable since there is no immediate indication of which direction and magnitude should be chosen for $F_{\rm ext}(t)$.
+However, since $w(t)$ can still be partially inferred from the history of $x(t)$, positive work can be extracted during transient periods of persistent motion.
+To see this, let $\mathbb{P}(w(T)=v|\{x\}_0^T)$ denote the posterior probability density that the instantaneous self-propulsion velocity of the active particle at current time $T$ equals $v$ \emph{given} a particular spatial trajectory $\{x\}_0^T$ has been observed.
+The expected work extracted during a time window of duration $T$ can be expressed as the following functional of the generic protocol $F_{\rm ext}(t)$,